 On Snow Preparation:

 Our preparation plan involves over 50 training days at 5 excellent venues with a focus on skill development, technical training and speed training for those that race all disciplines.

 June 27 – July 9: Mt Hood, Oregon

 August 17 – September 4: El Colorado, Chile

 October 13-28: Hintertux Austria or Saas Fee, Switzerland

 November 14 – 28: Western Canada, or Colorado

-The primary performance objectives for this level are success at the Nor Am level, and qualification for the World Junior Championships.
+The primary performance objectives for this level are the success at the Nor-Am level and qualification for the World Junior Championships.
 This will also involve developing competitive skills, building confidence, and improving rankings at regional FIS races in Canada and the US, possibly Europe.
 Goals and race calendar will be tailored to the success and development needs of the team and individual athletes, and to support school demands.